 Your chassis will usually come with connectors to install onto the motherboard, such as HDD and Power LEDs.
 The Front Panel Connector has been implemented for such purposes.
-If you need a 3-pin Power LED, use J33 (pinout shown above).

 Abbreviations

-Rst ł Reset
+RST 1 Reset

-Pwr Power
+PWR • Power

-Slp • Sleep
+SLP • Sleep

-2.6-B. CMOS Reset (JP1)
+2.6-B. CMOS Reset (J21)